Wiki · Organization · Last reviewed June 25, 2026

 Moonshot AI and Kimi

-Moonshot AI is a Beijing AI company founded in early 2023 and known for Kimi, the Kimi K2 family of large language models, long-context assistant products, open-weight frontier models, and agentic coding and productivity systems.
+Moonshot AI is a Beijing AI company founded in early 2023 and known for Kimi, the Kimi K2 and K2.7 family of large language models, long-context assistant products, open-weight model releases, and agentic coding and productivity systems.

 Definition

-Moonshot AI is a Chinese frontier-model company headquartered in Beijing.
-Its public product identity is Kimi: a consumer assistant, API platform, model family, and agent interface for chat, search, document work, coding, research, slides, spreadsheets, and other tool-mediated tasks.
+Moonshot AI is a Chinese AI company headquartered in Beijing.
+Kimi is its public product and model identity: a consumer assistant, API platform, model family, coding product, and agent interface for chat, search, document work, coding, research, slides, spreadsheets, and other tool-mediated tasks.

 The company matters because it connects three important AI trends: China's fast-moving frontier-model ecosystem, open-weight competition around trillion-parameter mixture-of-experts systems, and the shift from chat assistants toward agentic products that execute multi-step work.